 Swollen Lip Causes And Treatments

-When lips swell, it's due to the blood vessels that supply them filling with blood.
-The structure of the lips includes the thin, delicate skin that covers the outside and the muscle that lies underneath, which is filled with blood vessels.
-The final, inner layer of the lips is called the oral mucosa, and it's part of the mucous membrane that lines the mouth.
-When blood rushes to the lips in response to trauma, allergic reaction or infection, the additional blood makes the lips swell.
+Lips swell when the blood vessels that supply them fill with blood.
+The structure of the lips include thin, delicate skin that covers the outside, and muscle that lies underneath, which is filled with blood vessels.
+The inner layer of the lips is called the oral mucosa, and it's part of the mucous membrane that lines the mouth.
+When blood rushes to the lips in response to trauma, allergic reaction, or infection, the additional blood makes the lips swell.

 Even minor trauma that doesn't break the skin can cause the lips to swell, like sports injuries.
 It's also easy to hurt your lips bumping into things or through other minor accidents.
 The swelling usually goes down without treatment, but sometimes swelling hides other injuries, like cuts and abrasions that can become infected or make chewing and speaking difficult.

-Pollen, medications, dyes and certain trigger foods and drinks cause allergic reactions that include swollen lips.
-The University of Maryland Medical Center (UMMC) explains that when the body experiences an allergic reaction, it produces histamine.
-This chemical causes the blood vessels in the lips to swell.
-Other symptoms of an allergic reaction are red, itchy welts known as hives, a swollen or tight throat, breathing difficulties, muscle pain, fever, and rashes or discolored patches on the feet, genitals, hands or face.
+Pollen, medications, dyes, and certain trigger foods and drinks cause allergic reactions that include swollen lips.
+When the body experiences an allergic reaction, it produces histamine—a chemical that causes the blood vessels in the lips to swell.
+Other symptoms of an allergic reaction are red, itchy welts known as hives, swollen or tight throat, breathing difficulties, muscle pain, fever, rashes, or discolored patches on the feet, genitals, hands, or face.

-When swollen lips have no obvious cause, they might be a symptom of a rare condition or disease.
-The UMMC lists hereditary angioedema, leukemia and Hodgkin's disease as a few unusual causes of swollen lips.
-The swelling may also be due to MRSA lip cellulitis, as described in a publication of the University of Dentistry and Medicine of New Jersey, or granulomatous cheilitis, as mentioned in Clinical Advisor.
+When swollen lips have no obvious cause, they might be a symptom of a rare condition or disease—hereditary angioedema, leukemia, and Hodgkin's disease are a few unusual causes.

-Swollen lips often return to normal without treatment, but if you also experience more serious symptoms, like breathing difficulties or heavy bleeding, get immediate medical attention.
+Swollen lips often return to normal without treatment, but it's essential to seek immediate medical attention if you experience more severe symptoms, like breathing difficulties or heavy bleeding.
 Other reasons to see a doctor include if the swelling continues for longer than a few days or if it's accompanied by pain or fever, which may mean your lips are infected.
-Also see a doctor if the swelling has no clear cause or if it comes and goes for no apparent reason.

-In less serious cases, you can use home treatments to help the swelling go down.
+In less severe cases, you can use home treatments to help the swelling go down.
 A mild allergic reaction that causes lip swelling is usually over within four days, especially if you use over-the-counter antihistamines.
-For minor cuts and abrasions inside the mouth, rinse with Colgate Peroxyl Mouth Sore Rinse, which facilitates healing, alleviates discomfort and provides a whole mouth clean.
+For minor cuts and abrasions inside the mouth, rinse with a peroxyl mouthwash which facilitates healing, alleviates discomfort, and provides a whole mouth clean.

-Swollen lips are usually more inconvenient than serious, but if you have other, more severe symptoms, see a doctor right away.
-An allergic reaction can turn life-threatening quickly, and serious swelling can also be a sign of another harmful medical condition.
-In most cases though, icing an injury and keeping the area clean may heal your lips in no time.
+Swollen lips are usually more inconvenient than serious but see a doctor immediately if you have other, more severe symptoms.
+An allergic reaction can turn life-threatening quickly, and serious swelling can also signify another harmful medical condition.
+In most cases, icing an injury and keeping the area clean may heal your lips in no time.